 Figure 6.
-Directional derivatives calculated in all possible directions for a point on one species' response surface.
+Directional derivatives calculated in many directions for a point on one species' response surface.

 We can do the same for a grid of points covering the whole response surface, for all the species composing a given community.
 Then, we calculate the diversity in the directional derivatives across the whole surface (all environmental locations) across all species in a particular direction.
-We subsequentially repeat the same operation in all possible direction.
+We subsequentially repeat the same operation in all possible directions.
 Finally, the mean value of the calculated diversity in all possible directions gives us a response diversity value for a community (Fig. 7).

-The steps to calculate the absolute response diversity can be summarised as follow:
+To be clear, the steps to calculate the absolute response diversity can be summarised as follow:

-DDspecies, location, direction
+Calculate every DDspecies, location, direction, that is the directional derivative of each species in each location in each direction.

-DDlocation, direction= Div(DDspecies, location, direction)
+Calculate Divlocation, direction= Div(DDspecies, location, direction), that is, the diversity of the directional derivatives for a location and direction across species.

-Div= 1n location Div(DDspecies, location, direction)
+Calculate Div= 1n location*directions Div location, direction, that is the average diversity across locations and directions.